Azure Native: Installation & Configuration

 The Azure Native provider is available as a package in all Pulumi languages:

-Pulumi can authenticate to Azure via the Azure CLI or using a Service Principal.
+Pulumi can authenticate to Azure via several methods:

 If you’re running the Pulumi CLI locally, in a developer scenario, we recommend using the Azure CLI.
-For team environments, particularly in CI, a Service Principal is recommended.
+For team environments, particularly in Continuous Integration, one of the other options is strongly recommended.

 Authenticate using the CLI